Zendure/developer-device-data-report/README.md

 # zendure-developer-device-report

-## About
+## Overview
-The current version supports subscribing to device uplink data，Subscribe to device data for Zendure products.
-To receive information from the device, Developers can obtain the same device information as the official App by subscribing to Zendure MQTT Broker。
+This report provides a guide for developers to subscribe to device uplink data for Zendure products.
+By subscribing to the Zendure MQTT Broker, developers can obtain device information and receive data from the device, similar to the official app.

-Purpose：Open device data for all zendure App users, developers can obtain device information through the following steps
+### Purpose
+The purpose of this project is to offer access to device data for all Zendure app users.
+Developers can follow the steps outlined in the report to obtain device information.

-### The project provides
+### Features:
-  1、Apply to become a developer Api call example.
+  1、API call example for applying to become a developer.

-  2、Create Mqtt client and device message subscription example.
+  2、Example of creating an MQTT client and device message subscription.

-  3、Mqtt Broker endpoint configuration information.
+  3、Configuration information for the MQTT Broker endpoint.

-## Steps for Subscribe to device data
+## Steps to Subscribe to Device Data

 ### Apply to be a developer
-  1、First you need to register an account in Zendure App.
+  1、Register an account in the Zendure App.

   iOS: https://apps.apple.com/us/app/zendure/id1592645038